Definition of Deferred Annuity

 Types of Deferred Annuity

-- Indexed annuity: In this annuity, the minimum rate of return is guaranteed like in fixed interest annuity but the rate can go up determined by the market index.
+- Indexed annuity: In this annuity, the minimum rate of return is guaranteed like in a fixed interest annuity, but the rate can go up, determined by the market index.

-- Deferred annuity serves as a supplementary retirement income.
+- It serves as a supplementary retirement income.

 - The annuity can buyer can get tax benefit on the contribution payment on a deferred annuity.

-- The contributions towards deferred annuity payment are allowable for tax benefit purposes.
+- The contributions towards deferred annuity payments are allowable for tax benefit purposes.

-- There is no annual contribution limit for payment towards the deferred annuity.
+- There is no annual contribution limit for price towards the deferred annuity.

-- The buyer can choose to receive monthly steady income post-retirement or a lump sum amount after retirement.
+- The buyer can receive a monthly steady income post-retirement or a lump sum after retirement.

 - The return of the deferred annuity post-retirement is taxable.

-- If a person withdraws the money before a stipulated period of time, they will have to give a 10% penalty.
+- If a person withdraws the money before a stipulated period, they will have to give a 10% penalty.

-- The annuity providers charge hefty commission at the time of selling the funds to the investors.
+- The annuity providers charge hefty commissions when selling the funds to the investors.

 - Some deferred annuities have high annual fees for their maintenance purpose.

-The crux of the matter is that the deferred annuity is a very good option to enhance the retirement income and helps a lot in planning life after retirement.
-Though it does have some minus point like every other thing in the world, it’s very purpose and benefits overshadow the impact of disadvantages or limitations.
+The crux of the matter is that it is a perfect option to enhance retirement income and helps in planning life after retirement.
+Though it does have some minus points like every other thing in the world, its very purpose and benefits overshadow the impact of disadvantages or limitations.

 This is a guide to Deferred Annuity.
-Here we also discuss the definition and how does deferred annuity work? along with advantages and disadvantages.
+Here we also discuss the definition and how it works, along with its advantages and disadvantages.
 You may also have a look at the following articles to learn more –